starrlab/rcsviz/README.md

 	* Output:

 * `MAIN_report_data_in_folder.json`- Quickly reads a folder with many session folders and generates a textual report.
 This is helpful when looking at a month of data for example to sort out what has been done.

+To get more in-depth information about the format of the data, please take a look at this example script `START_HERE_EXP_SCRIPT` which loads data in this repo with examples that can be executed in code blocks.

 #### Preprocess a large amount of data